 The Tuolumne Band of Me-Wuk Indians is a federally recognized Indian tribe located in the Sierra Nevada foothills in Tuolumne County, California.
+The Tribe is one of the original unratified treaties of California.
 The Tuolumne Rancheria was purchased on October 26, 1910 and established as one of two local reservations for landless Indians.
 The original acquisition consisted of 289.52 acres.
 Today, there are over 1,700 fee and trust land acres.
 There are approximately 200 residents living on the Rancheria and an additional 200 non-resident members of the Tribe.

 Traditions and Village Life

 The first-known contact on record of the Native perspective of the Spanish Explorers was the Moraga Second Expedition to Central California through Tuolumne County in 1806.
 However, the Me-Wuk people have a very long and rich history dating back for thousands of years.
 The Me-Wuk have always been knowledgeable about the resources of the land, and hunted and gathered what they needed.
 If the resources were not readily available on their land, the Me-Wuk would migrate in order to trade with others.
 The primary food staples were fish, acorns and deer meat.
 This diet was supplemented with various wild berries, seeds and nuts.
 The typical village consisted of umachas (cedar bark homes), chakkas (acorn granaries) and a hangi (ceremonial roundhouse).
 The ceremonial roundhouse was the epicenter of village life and should be respected as would any place of worship.
 The roundhouse was used for a variety of purposes by different groups.
 It is typically 30 to 40 feet in diameter and is covered by earth, bark or shingles.
 Dances are still held in the roundhouse as a way of giving thanks and respect for all that the Earth Mother gave to the people.